ARCHER2-HPC/archer2-website/ecse/calls/index.md

 The eCSE Panel Meeting is the meeting where eCSE proposals are reviewed and decisions are made on which proposals to fund.
 As part of our commitment to encouraging and developing Early Career Researchers, we are offering a small number of places to such researchers to attend the eCSE panel meeting as Early Career Observers.
 The aim is to give Early Career Researchers a better insight into this competitive selection process, to assist them in the preparation of future funding proposals.

-The deadline for applying to attend the panel meeting as an observer is **16:00 on 4 October 2022** and details of the call are given [here](../observers/).
+The deadline for applying to attend the panel meeting as an observer is **16:00 on 4 October 2022** -  [read more about the details of the call](../observers/).

 ### Application process and guidance for the eCSE call